emilcw/husky_sim/README.md

 ```
 For more info on the simulator: https://docs.clearpathrobotics.com/docs/ros/tutorials/simulator/overview

+10. Go to `/husky_sim/husky_ws/src/kiss-icp/ros/launch/odometry.launch.py`
+In the launch file:
+- Change `lidar_odom_frame` default value to `odom.`
+- Remove code related to `rviz_node` to avoid duplicate rviz windows.

-10. In a new terminal, start rviz (with octomap fix)
+11. In a new terminal, start rviz (with octomap fix)
 ```
 ./run_jazzy.sh bash
 ros2run